propensive/codl/readme.md

         more than one line.
 ```

-None of the keys such as `import`, `Project` or `name` have meaning to `CoDaLa`.
-They are just identifiers, and
+The keys such as `import`, `Project` or `name` are not important to the `CoDaLa` format, but may be part of a
-may be defined in a schema, such as:
+schema that defines the data's structure, such as:
 ```codala-schema
 Project id!
   Module id!